magnetilo/zosimolab/README.md

 Apart from efficiency monitoring, such a framework can be used for a general root cause analysis of physical processes.
 For example, I introduced the framework to a friend who is working for a big chemical industry company.
 He quickly gained a lot of valuable insights into their production processes from it.
 He is since known as “the data leech” at his company.

 ### Technology:
-Python, Scikit-Learn, Tensorflow, MLflow, PostgreSQL, Kubernetes
+Python, Scikit-Learn, Tensorflow, CausalML, MLflow, PostgreSQL, Kubernetes

 ### Links:
 * [Blog heat demand model](https://www.swissenergyplanning.ch/post/machine-learning-based-heat-demand-model)